 Because nikt'oos do not have shells, they cannot their head and limbs for protection.
 They have bony heads and backs, which are AC 5.
-The legs are the most vulnerable parts (AC 6 instead of AC 5).
-Opponents near the extremities of a nikt'oo are assumed to strike these vulnerable areas.
+The legs are the most vulnerable parts (AC 6 of 5). instead AC Opponents near the extremities of a nikt'oo are assumed to strike these vulnerable areas.